jjomarron/Overall/CTA.md

 ![image](https://user-images.githubusercontent.com/80477575/111395763-9a2abb80-868b-11eb-85d5-8533620405cc.png)

-These new VIF numbers are much lower and all under the critical numbers of 10.
+These new VIF numbers are much lower and all under the critical number of 10.

 #### Autocorrelation
 I tested for autocorrelation and recorded a Durbin-Watson statistic of 1.57 which suggests slight negative autocorrelation but not enough to be worried about.

 #### Goodness of Fit
-Finally, I tested the goodness of fit of my adjusted model on the Total dataset and the Test dataset and found my model was a good fit for the data I had compiled.
-The Root Mean Squared Errors were close with perhaps a slight overfit but nothing worrisome.
+Finally, I tested the goodness of fit of my adjusted model by calculating the Root Mean Squared Errors on the Total dataset and the Test dataset.
+I found that my model specification was a good fit for the data I was analyzing.
+The difference in the Root Mean Squared Errors between the Total and Test datasets were close with perhaps a slight overfit but nothing worrisome.

 ![image](https://user-images.githubusercontent.com/80477575/111393871-97c66280-8687-11eb-831c-b246e53f028e.png)